-Things to be checked before using

-Always check the pack and the vial label for the name and type of the insulin when you get it from your pharmacy.
+Things to be checked before using Always check the pack and the vial label for the name and type of the insulin when you get it from your pharmacy.

 - The insulin vials have a protective colour-coded, tamper-proof plastic cap, which must be removed before insulin can be withdrawn.
-The patient should not use the vial if the plastic cap is loose or missing, and instead return to the pharmacy. - Never use INSUGEN®-R vials, if the liquid appears cloudy or has some suspended impurities. - Never use insulin after the expiry date printed on the pack or if it hasn't been stored correctly (see section 8, Storage and Disposal of INSUGEN®-R).
+The patient should not use the vial if the plastic cap is loose or missing, and instead return to the pharmacy. - Never use INSUGEN®-30/70 vials, if the liquid is not uniformly white and cloudy when its re suspended. - Never use insulin after the expiry date printed on the pack or if it hasn't been stored correctly (see section 8, Storage and Disposal of INSUGEN®-30/70).